codeplaysoftware/portBLAS/README.md

 It is possible to use the `DEFAULT` target even for AMD and NVIDIA GPUs, but defining `-DDPCPP_SYCL_TARGET` and `-DDPCPP_SYCL_ARCH` is mandatory.
 The rules mentioned above also apply in this case.
-Using `DEFAULT` as the target will speedup compilation time at expense of runtime.
-Moreover, currently, some operators don't work, and therefore, their tests are disabled.
-For full compatibility and performance, set also `TUNING_TARGET` to the appropriate one.
+Using `DEFAULT` as the target will speedup compilation at the expense of runtime performance.
+Additionally, some operators will be disabled.
+For full compatibility and best performance, set the `TUNING_TARGET` appropriately.

 #### DPC++ Compiler Support